 The appropriate limit bypass switch must be turned to the bypass position to allow the luffing jib to be raised an additional 2° to LUFFING JIB MAX UP 2 limit.

 Falling Boom/Jib Hazard!

 Proceed slowly when operating the luffing jib above the Max Up 1 limit.

 Do not raise luffing jib above Max Up 2 limit.
-Structural damage will occur, possibly causing boom and luffing jib to be pulled over backwards.
+Boom and luffing jib could be pulled over backwards.